%%capture

 !pip install zfit hepstats

-Introduction to zfit#
+Introduction to zfit - Extended#

 In this notebook, we will have a walk through the main components of zfit and their features.
 Especially the extensive model building part will be discussed separately. zfit consists of 5 mostly independent parts.
 Other libraries can rely on these parts to do plotting or statistical inference, such as hepstats does.
 Therefore, we will discuss two libraries in this tutorial: zfit to build models, data and a loss, minimize it and get a fit result and hepstats, to use the loss we built here and do inference.